 - Drugs: Recreational drugs, prescription medications, and over-the-counter drugs can alter motor function and cognitive abilities enough to impair driving.

-- Chemical test refusal: According to New York DWI laws, a driver has the right to refuse a blood, breath, or urine test for BAC.
-However, those who refuse to be tested and are convicted of DWI could lose their license and be fined a $500 fine.
+- Chemical test refusal: According to New York DWI laws, a driver has the right to refuse a blood, breath, or urine test.
+However, those who refuse to be tested and are convicted of DWI could lose their license and may be fined $500.

-If the driver who hit you and left you injured is charged with a drunk driving violation or a related charge, they may face criminal prosecution.
+If the driver who hit you is charged with a drunk driving violation or a related charge, they may face criminal prosecution.
 However, a criminal conviction will not provide compensation to cover your medical bills.

-You will need to file a separate civil lawsuit holding the drunk driver accountable for the injuries and financial losses you have sustained from the drunk driving accident.
-A personal injury lawsuit proceeds separately from any criminal case.
+You will need to file a separate civil lawsuit to hold the drunk driver accountable for the injuries and financial losses you’ve suffered.

 Call the Law Office of Cohen & Jaffe, LLP for a Free Consultation

-You or a loved one could have been the victim of a drunk driving accident on Long Island.
 The Law Office of Cohen & Jaffe, LLP will stand up for you and pursue every dollar of compensation available to you as the victim of a drunk driver.

-Call us today at (516) 358-6900 for a free case evaluation.
-We can even come to you to meet with you should that be more convenient.
+Call us today for a free case evaluation.
+We can even come to you if that is more convenient.